KitanGarcia/KitanGarcia/README.md

  <h1 align="center">Hello 👋, I'm Kitan </h1>

 <h3 align="center">I'm a full stack engineer always itching to build and trying to make the world a better place.
-Currently, I've been having fun building on the Solana blockchain and exploring its unique applications.</h3>
+I love learning new tech, and have lately been having fun building on the Solana blockchain and exploring its unique applications.</h3>
 <br />

 ### Let's work together!